On the uniqueness of compiling graphs under the parity transformation: Notation and auxiliary results

-\end{proof} \item Similarly to the cycle space, we define $\BCS_{\CS_H}$ as the set of all bases of the constraint space of $H$. \end{enumerate} \end{remark} As we have seen in Remark \ref{rem:cs} \ref{item:csequalls}, the constraint space can be seen as a variant of an extension of the cycle space for hypergraphs.
+and from the definition of $V_{C'}$ we see that $f^{-1}(v')\in V_C$.
+Therefore, $\abs{\set{e'\in C'\mid v'\in e'}}$ is even, which shows that $f_{\CS}(\CS_H)\subset\CS_{H'}$.
+Next, we define $C\coloneqq \bigcup_{e'\in C'}\set{f^{-1}(e')}$ for some $C'\in\CS_{H'}$.
+Using the same calculations as before, we can deduce that $C\in\CS_H$.
+Similarly as in the proof of Remark \ref{rem:ls} \ref{item:isomls}, we then obtain $f_{\CS}(C)=C'$, which shows that $f_{\CS}$ is surjective.
+The linearity and injectivity of $f_{\CS}$ follows from the same arguments as in Remark \ref{rem:ls} \ref{item:isomls}.\qedhere \end{proof} \item Analogously to the cycle space, we define $\BCS_{\CS_H}$ as the set of all bases of the constraint space of $H$. \end{enumerate} \end{remark} As we can observe in Remark \ref{rem:cs} \ref{item:csequalls}, the constraint space can be seen as a variant of an extension of the cycle space for hypergraphs.
 In \cite{Ber84}, the definition of cycles for arbitrary hypergraphs has been extended, and it is almost identical to the one as for graphs in Definition \ref{def:cycles}.
 For hypergraphs, it is additionally assumed that edges in the cycle are pairwise distinct, which is obviously true for edges in a graph.
 However, using this definition of cycles for hypergraphs and defining the corresponding cycle space as in Definition \ref{def:ls} can lead to a space which is not equal to the constraint space as the following example shows. \begin{example} Let $H=(V,E)$ be the hypergraph as defined in Example \ref{examp:constraints}.
 Then, we observed that $C_2$ is not an element in the constraint space but using the sequence we deduce that $C_2$ is in the cycle space of $H$.
 This shows that every cycle need not to be a constraint of a hypergraph.
 Conversely, let $H'=(V',E')$ be the hypergraph with $V'\coloneqq\set{1,2,3,4}$ and $E'\coloneqq\set{\set{1,2,3,4},\set{1,2},\set{3,4}}$.
 Then, we observe that However, the edge set $E'$ is a constraint of $H$ but not an element of the cycle space of $H$.
 Therefore, there also exist constraints of hypergraphs which are not contained in the cycle space. \end{example}